discus0434/lcm-sketch-progression/README.md

 # LCM Sketch Progression

-**LCM Sketch Progression is a web app that performs real-time image generation and allows you to actively intervene in the progress with a brush.**
+**LCM Sketch Progression is a playground web app that performs real-time image generation and allows you to actively intervene in the progress with a brush.**

 <p align="center">
   <img src="./assets/sample.gif" width=85%>